dotnet/roslyn/Troubleshooting-tips.md

 # Investigating squiggles in the IDE
-All the Roslyn diagnostics that appear as IDE squiggles are channeled through the `AnalyzeXYZ`methods in [CompilationAnalyzer](http://source.roslyn.io/#Microsoft.CodeAnalysis/DiagnosticAnalyzer/CompilerDiagnosticAnalyzer.CompilationAnalyzer.cs).
+All the compiler diagnostics that appear as IDE squiggles are channeled through the `AnalyzeXYZ`methods in [CompilationAnalyzer](http://source.roslyn.io/#Microsoft.CodeAnalysis/DiagnosticAnalyzer/CompilerDiagnosticAnalyzer.CompilationAnalyzer.cs).